espsrc/SKA-Open-Science-School/Packages_Manager_and_Containers/working_with_software_containerisation.md

 ### First example with docker: executing a containerised version of `CASA`

-Pull de image from a public repository of images in DockerHub:
+Pull of the image from a public repository of images in DockerHub:

 ```
 docker pull amigahub/casa:6.5